winleexz/CPF-Customer-Agent/README.md

 - Graph Database & Vector Index: Neo4j AuraDB to handle Cypher templates, vector search and cosine similarity vector matching
 - Core Reasoning Engine: Gemini 1.5 Pro / Flash
-- Embeddings Model: Vertex AI gemini-embedding-001
+- Embeddings Model: Gemini-embedding-001
 - Agent Orchestration: LangChain / LlamaIndex for Aura agent orchestration, tool-calling pipelines and managing the GraphRAG memory flow
-- Backend: Asynchronous Python / FastAPI using the official Neo4j Python Driver.
+- Backend: Asynchronous Python / FastAPI using the official Neo4j Python Driver

 ## 7. What is the Impact?
 - **From "Search" to "Reasoning"**: Most AI bots perform a vector lookup and dump a block of text into a prompt.
 The CPF Customer Agent reasons across a connected knowledge network, providing the LLM with the multi-dimensional context required for complex public policy